openshift/enhancements/enhancements/update/targeted-update-edge-blocking.md

 ### Non-Goals

-* Exactly scoping the set of blocked clusters to those which would have been impacted by the issue.
+* Exactly scoping the set of risk-matching clusters to those which would have been impacted by the issue.
     For example, some issues may be races where the impacted cluster set is a random subset of the vulnerable cluster set.
-    Any targeting of the blocked edges will reduce the number of blocked clusters which would have not been impacted, and thus reduce the contention between protecting vulnerable clusters and inconveniencing invulnerable clusters, so even overly broad scoping is better than no scoping at all.
+    Any targeting of the update risk will reduce the number of risk-matching clusters which would have not been impacted, and thus reduce the contention between protecting vulnerable clusters and inconveniencing invulnerable clusters, so even overly broad scoping is better than no scoping at all.
 * Specifying a particular update service implementation.
     This enhancement floats some ideas, but the details of the chosen approach are up to each update service's maintainers.